-Students in the family and juvenile law practice section represent by court appointment, children, absent defendants, and interdicts in interdiction cases.
-The student practitioners also represent indigent persons in custody, divorce, child support, spousal support, paternity, adoption, Katrina related custody, and juvenile proceedings.
-In juvenile court, students are appointed to represent mothers and fathers in “Child In Need Of Care” (CINC) and children in voluntary transfer of custody cases.
-In civil court, students are appointed to represent children in custody and paternity cases.
+Students in the family law practice section represent clients by court appointment (children, absent defendants, and interdicts in interdiction cases).
+The student practitioners also represent indigent persons (mothers, fathers, grandparents) in custody, divorce, child support, and paternity cases.
 Students interview clients, conduct fact investigation, discovery, and legal research, prepare and file pleadings in court, develop a theory of their case, and prepare memorandums.
 The students make court appearances and participate in settlement conferences with opposing attorneys.
 Most students make several court appearances to argue their cases at hearings and trials in Orleans and Jefferson Parish Courts.

 - A custody case involving a parent with Munchausen by proxy syndrome and an international kidnapping.

-- A Post-Katrina relocation case where the father has not seen his son in three years.
+- A Post-Katrina relocation case where the father had not seen his son in three years.

 - A child custody case with allegations of sexual abuse.
 Loyola Law Clinic students conducted interviews and home studies with the child, parents and other relatives, reviewed records, wrote legal memoranda, and represented the minor child at trial.